vaporydev/ethsim/README.md

-# Ethereum Simulation Working Group
+# Vapory Simulation Working Group

 This repo captures the discussions, notes, minutes, test plans, and code frameworks for simulators, emulators, and platforms for testing Ethereum 1x and 2x technologies.